kodecocodes/swift-algorithm-club/Bit Set/README.markdown

 Instead of 192 one-bits we now have only 140 one-bits.
 The fact that the last word may not be completely filled up means that we always have to treat this last word specially.

 Setting those "leftover" bits to 0 is what the `clearUnusedBits()` helper function does.
-If the size is not a multiple of `N` (i.e. 64), then we have to clear out the bits that we're not using.
+If the `BitSet`'s size is not a multiple of `N` (i.e. 64), then we have to clear out the bits that we're not using.
 If we don't do this, bitwise operations between two differently sized `BitSet`s will go wrong (an example follows).

 This uses some advanced bit manipulation, so pay close attention: